kennyalmendral/kennyalmendral.github.io/_posts/2018-07-24-php-variables-comments.md

 echo $sample_var; // Outputs: World
 ```

-In the example code above, `$sample_var` will contain the string `'Hello'` and then it gets displayed using the `echo` PHP construct.
-Afterwards, `$sample_var` was changed to the string `'World'` and then gets displayed again.
+In the example code above, `$sample_var` will contain `'Hello'` as its value and then it gets displayed using the `echo` PHP construct, which basically outputs one or more values.

+Afterwards, `$sample_var`'s value was changed to `'World'` and then gets displayed again.

 PHP has some words that are "reserved".
 These are words that you're not allowed to use when naming your variables.
-See [http://www.php.net/manual/en/reserved.php](http://www.php.net/manual/en/reserved.php){:target="_blank"} for reference.
+See [http://www.php.net/manual/en/reserved.php](http://www.php.net/manual/en/reserved.php){:target="_blank"} for complete reference.

 **Previous Post:** [PHP Request-Response Cycle]({{ site.url }}/php-request-response-cycle/)